nxdf2015/nd035-C2-Web-Services-and-APIs-Exercises-and-Project-Starter/P02-VehiclesAPI/README.md

 Project repository for JavaND
 Vehicles API using Java and Spring Boot that can communicate with separate location and pricing services.

-## Instructions

 Check each component to see its details and instructions.
 Note that all three applications should be running at once for full operation.
-Further instructions are available in the classroom.

 - [Vehicles API](vehicles-api/README.md)
 - [Pricing Service](pricing-service/README.md)